Surgery & Other Procedures

 Early-stage skin cancer: surgery

 Skin cancers frequently develop on the face.
 It may be important to minimize scarring.
-Sometimes surgery leaves a large wound (defect).
+Sometimes surgery leaves a large wound.
 A skin flap or graft repair can be done to close large wounds and minimize scarring.

 Alternatives to surgery

 Radiation therapy can be an alternative to surgery.
-It is a primary (main) treatment for large tumors.
+It may be a primary (main) treatment for large tumors.
 It is also used to treat tumors in delicate locations.

 Other alternatives to surgery for some non-melanoma skin cancers are: